AI Tools for Content Creators: Work Smarter, Not Harder

 3. Descript

-What it does: Transcribes audio and video, enables text-based editing (delete a sentence in the transcript and the audio/video is cut), and offers simple multitrack editing plus overdub voice cloning.
+What it does: Transcribes audio and video, allows text-based editing (delete a sentence in the transcript and the audio/video is cut), and offers simple multitrack editing and overdub voice cloning.

 - When to use it: Editing podcasts, repurposing video into clips, or quickly cleaning up interviews and voiceovers.

-- Who it's for: Podcasters, video creators, and streamers who want faster post-production without learning complex software.
+- Who it's for: Podcasters, video creators, and streamers who want faster post-production without complex software.

 - Short example: Upload a 40-minute interview, remove filler words and a 30-second tangent via the transcript editor, then export chapters and short social clips.